Rvolvr/Hostname_Usage/README.md

 # Hostname_Usage
-Powershell script to check if a Hostname is in use and gives additional information about that ADComputer.
+Powershell script to check if a _Hostname_ is in use and gives additional information about that _ADComputer_object.